ChristineLoveCoding/Web-Project/README.md

 Hi !
 I am Christine

-This term project is a video sharing website, which allow the users to log in, log out, upload videos, and make comments about the video.
+This term project is a full-stack video sharing website, which allow the users to log in, log out, upload videos, and make comments about the video.

 # Purpose